 We are dedicated to quality performances.
 Members benefit from professional instruction in good vocal technique (appropriate breath support, vowel formation and color, singing without vocal tension, and diction), as well as developing score-reading skills and principles of musicianship.

-Over the last few years, NWCS has given outreach performances throughout the greater Chicagoland area, including: three appearances at Northwestern Memorial Hospital in Chicago for its Together in the Loss of a Child gatherings; the Des Plaines Arts Festival; and the 2014 Welome Yule concert at Chicago's Symphony Center.
-The Chorus participated in the Windy City Choral Festival in 2016 in 2016 and 2017 at Symphony Center.
+Over the last few years, NWCS has given outreach performances throughout the greater Chicagoland area, including: three appearances at Northwestern Memorial Hospital in Chicago for its Together in the Loss of a Child gatherings; the Des Plaines Arts Festival; and the 2014 Welcome Yule concert at Chicago's Symphony Center.
+The Chorus participated in the Windy City Choral Festival in 2016 and 2017 at Symphony Center.
 Three compositions have been dedicataed to NWCS over the years.
-In 2017 the Chorus commissioned Thomas LaVoy to compose "Starlinght" as part of his song cycle of the same name, and gave the world premier in April 2018.
+In 2017 the Chorus commissioned Thomas LaVoy to compose "Starlight" as part of his song cycle of the same name, and gave the world premier in April 2018.